Miahye05/Miahye05/README.md

 I use this GitHub to document how I turn business questions into reproducible analytical projects.
 Most of my questions come from settings I have worked with: financial markets, ESG disclosure, trade policy, and AI-mediated consumer decisions.

-The thread I care about is simple: how messy real-world problems become structured data questions, and how analysis can support better decisions.
+The thread I care about is simple, how messy real-world problems become structured data questions, and how analysis can support better decisions.
 I like projects that start with a messy spreadsheet and end with a clearer decision.

 ## Currently Working On